 Tuning Guide

-Pulsar sweeps over a grid of PCA dimensions and epsilon values.
-The quality of your results depends on how well that grid covers the structure of your data.
-This guide explains each parameter, what it controls, and how to tune it.
+Pulsar sweeps over projection dimensions, random seeds, and Ball Mapper epsilon values.
+The quality of a run depends on how well that grid covers the geometry of the data.

 Parameter Specification Styles